felifn/1-1u/test-auto-deploy.md

 # Auto-Deployment Test

-This file is used to test if automatic deployments are working.
+This file was created to test the automatic deployment system.

-## Current Status
-- **Repository:** felifn/1-1u ✅ Connected
-- **Vercel Automation:** ✅ All enabled
-- **Connection Time:** 16 minutes ago
-- **Auto-deploy:** Should trigger on this push

-## Test Deployment
-This commit should automatically trigger a new Vercel deployment.

-## Expected Results
-1. Push this commit
-2. Vercel should detect the push automatically
-3. New deployment should start within 1-2 minutes
+**Test Details:**
+- Created: $(date)
+- Purpose: Verify GitHub Actions auto-deployment
-4. Site should update with gothic favicon
+- Expected: Site should update automatically on Vercel

-## Favicon Status
-- ✅ Gothic "RUINED" favicon with cracks
-- ✅ Tab title: "RUINED"
-- ✅ Cache busting: v=4
-- ✅ Multiple icon formats

-**If this works, auto-deployment is fixed!**
+**If you see this file on your live site, auto-deployment is working!**

+## Test Status: ✅ ACTIVE

+The auto-deployment system should now:
+1. Detect this push to GitHub
+2. Automatically deploy to Vercel
+3. Update your live site in 2-5 minutes

+**Check your live site:** https://v0-ruined-clothing-website.vercel.app